JackiePease/spscontroller/README.md

 - Raspberry Pi 4
 - ESP32 Devkit C
 - 4 x [Adafruit LED Arcade Button 1x4 - STEMMA QT I2C Breakout (STEMMA QT / Qwiic)](https://thepihut.com/products/adafruit-led-arcade-button-1x4-stemma-qt-i2c-breakout-stemma-qt-qwiic)
+- 1 green, 1 blue, 1 yellow, 1 red 30 mm arcade buttons e.g. [here for green](https://thepihut.com/products/arcade-button-30mm-translucent-green)
+- [8 clear translucent 30mm arcade buttons](https://thepihut.com/products/arcade-button-30mm-translucent-clear) 6 are for the 5 types of music and "no music", one is for white, and one is for purple (colour in with e.g. Sharpie as purple LED arcade buttons don't seem to be easily available